Return On Capital Employed (ROCE)

 ROCE = $800,000 / $2,500,000 = 0.32 = 32%

-When To Use Return On Capital Employed (ROCE)?
+When to Use Return On Capital Employed (ROCE)

 Additionally, ROE measures the profitability of shareholders while ROCE assesses the returns based on all financiers, including those involved in loan and debt financing.
+For highly leveraged companies, the gap between ROE and ROCE can be significant.